hasibhu/assignment12Server/README.md

- # website name:
+ # Server name:
   Server for Nexas Blood Donation application

 #

-# Purpose of the application:
+# Purpose of the server:
 <h5> # The purpose of this server is to make a connection between database and the Blood Donation Application.</h5>